PrefectHQ/prefect/docs/orchestration/server/overview.md

 Prefect Cloud supports users as a first-class concept, which allows for:
 - Permissioned access to the UI through [Auth0](https://auth0.com/)
 - [Customizable access controls](/orchestration/rbac/overview.html)
-- An authenticated GraphQL API that can only be accessed via special authorization tokens
+- An authenticated GraphQL API that can only be accessed via special API keys
 - A full team management experience

 ### API network accessibility and custom deployments

 Because Prefect Cloud's API is accessible from any location with access to `api.prefect.io`, it is much easier to customize your flow deployments and developer workflows without the hassle of maintaining a network endpoint.
-From registering flows with your favorite CI/CD tool to running multiple Agents across different clusters and machines, all you need to ensure is that your tools and services have an appropriately permissioned Cloud authorization token.
+From registering flows with your favorite CI/CD tool to running multiple Agents across different clusters and machines, all you need to ensure is that your tools and services have an appropriately permissioned Cloud API key.

 ### Enterprise features